If You Are Suffering from Postpartum Depression You Are Not Alone

 Many women have experienced and overcome postpartum depression and so can you.

-If you are ready to feel better about yourself and your baby call me for a free 10-minute phone consultation at 281-267-1742
+If you are ready to feel better call me for a free 10-minute phone consultation at 281-267-1742 OR, you can book your appointment now by clicking on the BOOK NOW button below.

 Dr. Irena Milentijevic is a psychologist and therapist who specializes in counseling mothers and mothers-to-be who are struggling with depression, postpartum depression, stress, loss, pregnancy loss and stress due to infertility.
 She also provides therapy to parents with young children.
 Her therapy offices are in Houston and in the Woodlands, Texas.